Configure your spam filter policies

 For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts in the Exchange admin center.

-Use the Exchange Admin Center (EAC) to configure spam filter policies
+Use the Security & Compliance Center (SCC) to configure spam filter policies

-Do one of the following on the general page:
+Do one of the following on the Anti-spam settings page:

-Click the New icon in order to create a new custom spam-filter policy that can be applied to users, groups, and domains in your organization.
+Click on the Custom tab, change the Custom settings selector to On, and click on the Create a policy button in order to create a new custom spam-filter policy that can be applied to users, groups, and domains in your organization.
 You can also edit existing custom policies by double-clicking them.

-For custom policies only, specify a name for this policy.
+For custom policies only, specify a name for the policy.
 Optionally, you can also specify a more detailed description.
 You cannot rename the default policy.

 On the spam and bulk email actions page, under Spam and High confidence spam, select the action to take for incoming spam and bulk email.
 By default, Move messages to Junk Email folder is selected.
 The other possible values are:

-For Exchange Online Protection (EOP) customers: In order for this action to work with on-premises mailboxes, you must configure two Exchange Transport rules on your on-premises servers to detect spam headers added by EOP.
+IMPORTANT: For Exchange Online Protection (EOP) customers: In order for this action to work with on-premises mailboxes, you must configure two Exchange mail flow rules on your on-premises servers to detect spam headers added by EOP.
 For details, see Ensure that spam is routed to each user's Junk Email folder.

 You can customize the X-header text by using the Add this X-header text input box.
 If you customize the X-header text, be aware of the following conditions: